YueLi555/u-agent-open-source/README.md

 This is an open-source-safe starter folder for U Agent.
 It is a local, mock-only demo scaffold intended to show the product shape without exposing private infrastructure, customer data, credentials, paid service code, native app packaging assets, or live third-party integrations.

+# Download APP and Read the Website
+Download on Apple store: U Agent
+Website: uagent.app

 ## What Is Included

 - Static frontend demo for reviewing a fake support workflow.